 The best thing about mindful eating is that you are not chained to impossible diet rules or bland menus, says Susan Albers, PsyD.
-She says mindful eating is being mindful is about balancing how you eat with what you eat.
+She says mindful eating is about balancing how you eat with what you eat.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “We have lots of mindless eating habits that lead to weight gain, such as mindlessly popping chips in your mouth while watching TV or eating when you aren’t really hungry.”

 Lose weight without frustration

 One of the biggest benefits of mindful eating is that you can lose weight without starving or frustration from rebounding.
 And you can keep the weight off because you aren’t hopping on and off of this plan.
 It’s a way you can eat for the long run.
 According to Dr. Albers, 95 percent of people who try a fad diet gain the weight (plus more) back within five years.